miller619/Biosafety-FYP-2017/README.md

   php artisan migrate:refresh --seed (to start a fresh database seed)

-  php artisan php artisan db:seed --class=UserTableSeeder (to seed the user table)
+  php artisan db:seed --class=UserTableSeeder (to seed the user table)

-  php artisan php artisan db:seed --class=AdminsTableSeeder (to seed the admin table)
+  php artisan db:seed --class=AdminsTableSeeder (to seed the admin table)

 1. user require to be approved by admin upon registration
 2. other admin previllages